-I installed the Session Desktop client on both Windows and Linux machines.
+We installed the Session Desktop client on our Windows 10 test machine.

 Session Windows Desktop

-Downloading and installing the Sessions Windows Desktop client used the standard “install a Windows app” process.
+Downloading and installing the Sessions Windows Desktop client follows the standard “install a Windows app” process.

 Running and configuring Session Desktop

 Session’s support area reminds me a lot of Keybase.
-There’s an FAQ page, and a blog, rather than a regular Support page like you would find for a paid product.
+There’s an FAQ page, and the blog that I just mentioned, rather than a regular Support page like you would find for a paid product.
 The FAQ is pretty useful, although a little sparse (not surprising for a product that is still under heavy development).

 If you have questions that the FAQ can’t answer, the company does offer email support and social media contacts.
 They also have links where you can report bugs and look for solutions.
 But those all take you to GitHub pages where you can look at the code and check existing issues pages.
-This is okay for hardcore techies, but is likely to freak out some regular users.
+This is okay for techies, but it’s likely to confuse some regular users.

 How secure and private is Session?